 There are many other plants which are parasitic upon roots, but they must be distinguished from those we have just discussed, on account of the greater degree of their parasitism.
 They include such forms as Lathræa and Orobanche, which are members of the British Flora.
-Lathræa has already been mentioned as a plant which draws proteid material from small animals which it captures and kills.
-It supplements this method of obtaining food by becoming parasitic on the roots of trees, to which its roots attach themselves by suckers, much in the same way as the semi-parasites already described.
-The host plant in this case is drawn upon for carbohydrates as well as proteids, as Lathræa possesses no chlorophyll.
+Lathræa obtains food by becoming parasitic on the roots of trees, to which its roots attach themselves by suckers, much in the same way as the semi-parasites already described.
+The host plant in this case is drawn upon for carbohydrates as well as proteins, as Lathræa possesses no chlorophyll.

 Orobanche resembles Lathræa in exhibiting the same degree of parasitism.
 It shows certain differences of structure, and it does not attach itself exactly in the same way.
 It derives its nutriment entirely from its host, which is frequently a herbaceous plant.
 The different species of the genus infest different plants, each having only one suitable host.
-None of the species are like Lathræa in being partially carnivorous.